Wakfu (TV series): Other

 A dragon who took care of Yugo before Nox saw him.
-He also has the powers to see into people's souls, which is why he picked Alibert for Yugo's father, as he saw he would be the perfect father.
+He has the powers to see into people's souls, which is why he picked Alibert for Yugo's father, as he saw he would be the perfect father.
 Until his rebirth, Grougaloragran was the father-figure of Adamaï, after which their roles became reversed with Adamaï having to be the parental figure to the reborn Grougal.